Puglia - Daunia in September - Manfredonia

 After lunch and a rest, as restful as it can be to share a sun-lounger with one insistent black cat and several even more persistent mosquitoes, we drive to Abbazia San Leonardo in Lama Volara.
 We had glimpsed the church from the main road on the way to Manfredonia from Caserta last year, but hadn't managed to stop.
 The church and the other buildings have been restored recently but only the church is open to the public at the moment.
 The church is of a similar style to the other most beautiful churches of Puglia, light warm coloured clean stone and in this case with some really wonderful carvings in the stone of the north portal.

+The website of the church gives a good description and we spend a while admiring the intricate carvings.
 The church is also special because of the "fori gnomici".
 For the summer solstice and the spring and autumn equinox the sun's rays come through a small hole on the roof to project the image of a Rosetta on the floor below.
 It's a pity that the main road, a dual carriageway, goes right past the church, the noise of the traffic rather spoiling the atmosphere of the place.

 We spend some time there, almost getting late for our next appointment at the Basilica Santuario Santa Maria Maggiore church just a ten minute drive away.
 Once again we have booked on the Ioprenoto App although there are very few people anyway.
 We have already visited the church but it was only a quick visit on route to Margherita di Savoia two years ago.
 This time we take our time.